gmsardane/Exploring-the-state-of-the-Internet-in-Various-Economies/README.md

 # Exploring the State of the Internet in Various Economies

-The goal of this project is to see how the connectivity relates to the economy of a particular nation.
+The goal of this project is to see how the connectivity depth of one country relates to its economy, measured via per capita GDP.
 And how an economy grows because of better and increased connectivity.
 We want to argue that in this day and age, economies, and people flourish, in part, as a result of better access to the world wide web, which can facilitate a more efficient exchange, not just of ideas, but of commerce as well.

 Economic data are fished from the [WORLD BANK](http://databank.worldbank.org/data/reports.aspx?Code=NY.GDP.PCAP.CD&id=af3ce82b&report_name=Popular_indicators&populartype=series&ispopular=y).
 Internet data is from [Akamai](https://www.akamai.com/us/en/our-thinking/state-of-the-internet-report/)